ironsheep/P2-vscode-extensions/TASKS-User.md

 ```
 Latest Updates:
+20 Dec 2022
+- Raspberry Pi instructions tested and ready for use!
+- Testing underway for Windows
 19 Dec 2022
 - Started this page
-- Certified for use on MacOS
+- MacOS instructions tested and ready for use!
 - Testing underway for Raspberry Pi then Windows
 ```